fivetran/dbt_shopify_source/README.md

     shopify_union_schemas: ['shopify_usa','shopify_canada'] # use this if the data is in different schemas/datasets of the same database/project
     shopify_union_databases: ['shopify_usa','shopify_canada'] # use this if the data is in different databases/projects but uses the same schema name
 ```

+Please be aware that the native source.yml connection set up in the package will not function when the union schema/database feature is utilized.
+Although the data will be correctly combined, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
+This happens because the package includes only one defined source.yml.

+To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
+This will ensure a proper configuration and correct visualization of connections in the DAG.

 ## Step 4: Enable `fulfillment_event` data